matthewdhanley/jetson-tx2/getting_started/README.md

 * You must use a HDMI compatable monitor.
 HDMI to VGA or HDMI to DVI will likely not work with the TX2.
 The Jetson will only work with VGA if its default resolution coinsides with your monitor's resolution.
 This means that the Jetson needs to otherwise query the monitor for specs, but it cannot do that through VGA or DVI.

 ## JetPack
-JetPack is available for download [here] (https://developer.nvidia.com/embedded/jetpack).
+JetPack is available for download [here](https://developer.nvidia.com/embedded/jetpack).

 ### What is JetPack?